USS S-20: 1922–1940

-World War II
+1941–1945

 From December 1941 to July 1945, S-20 continued to operate from New London.
 Her operations were off New England and often included training activities at Casco Bay, Maine.

-Disposal
+Fate

-Departing New London on 2 July 1945, S-20 was decommissioned on 16 July at Philadelphia, Pennsylvania.
+Departing New London, on 2 July 1945, S-20 was decommissioned on 16 July, at the Philadelphia Navy Yard.
 Her name was struck from the Naval Vessel Register on 25 July.
-She was sold on 22 January 1946 to North American Smelting Company, Philadelphia for scrapping.
+She was sold on 22 January 1946, to North American Smelting Company, Philadelphia for scrapping.